gpakosz/.tmux/README.md

 -------------

 While this configuration tries to bring sane default settings, you may want to customize it further to your needs.

-Instead of altering the `~/.tmux.conf` file and diverging from upstream, the proper way is to edit the `~/.tmux.conf.local` file.
+❗️ Again, you should never alter the main `.tmux.conf` or `tmux.conf` file.
+If you do, you're on your own.

-Please refer to the sample `.tmux.conf.local` file to know more about variables you can adjust to alter different behaviors.
-Pressing `<prefix> e` will open `~/.tmux.conf.local` with the editor defined by the `$EDITOR` environment variable (defaults to `vim` when empty).
+Please refer to the sample `.local` customization file to know more about the variables that allow you to alter different behaviors.
+Upon successful installation, pressing `<prefix> e` will open your `.local` customization file copy with the editor defined by the `$EDITOR` environment variable (defaults to `vim` when empty).

 ### Enabling the Powerline look